BryanCloudDev/recipeBlogAPI/README.md

 #### Non-authenticated actions

-Actions that do not require authentication are view recipe information and register with their email address, get a recipe by id, get a photo for a recipe, search for a recipe by the title.
+Actions that do not require authentication are viewing recipe information and registering with their email address, getting a recipe by id, getting a photo for a recipe, and searching for a recipe by the title.

 #### Authenticated actions

-Regular users should be able to:
+- Regular users should be able to:

-- Same actions as above plus create, edit, delete recipes, retrieve their profile information by the JWT, get a photo for a user, update their password and add or edit the photo of a recipe and personal profile.
+Same actions as above, plus create, edit, delete recipes, retrieve their profile information by the JWT, get a photo for a user, update their password, and add or edit the photo of a recipe and personal profile.

-Admin users should be able to:
+- Admin users should be able to:

-- Same actions as above plus register new admin users, view users in the platform, get a user by id, update, delete and ban users.
+Same actions as above, plus register new admin users, view users in the platform, get a user by id, update, delete, and ban users.

 ## My process